-Another advantage of the key-value interface is that important features such as asynchronous interfaces, performance monitoring, and workload generation can be performed on the key-value interface itself, automatically providing the feature for all data stores implementing the key-value interface.
-Once a data store implements the key-value interface, no additional work is required to automatically get an asynchronous interface, performance monitoring, or workload generation for the data store (unless it is necessary to implement one of these features for a type of data store access not provided by the key-value interface, such as an SQL query for a relational database).
+Another advantage of the key-value interface is that important features such as asynchronous interfaces, performance monitoring, and workload generation can be performed on the key-value interface itself, automatically providing the feature for all data stores implementing the keyvalue interface.
+Once a data store implements the key-value interface, no additional work is required to automatically get an asynchronous interface, performance monitoring, or workload generation for the data store.
 In our Java implementation of the UDSM, applying important features to all data store implementations in the same code is achieved by defining a public interface KeyValue<K,V> { which each data store implements.
-The code which implements asynchronous interfaces, performance monitoring, and workload generation takes arguments of type

-KeyValue<K, V> rather than an implementation of
+The code which implements asynchronous interfaces, performance monitoring, and workload generation takes arguments of type KeyValue<K, V> rather than an implementation of KeyValue<K, V>.

-KeyValue<K, V>.
 That way, the same code can be applied to each implementation of KeyValue<K, V>.

-The UDSM provides data encryption and compression in a

-similar fashion as the DSCL.
+The UDSM provides data encryption and compression in a similar fashion as the DSCL.
 The DSCL can be used to provide integrated caching for any of the data stores supported by the UDSM.
 In addition, the key-value interface allows UDSM users to manually implement caching without using the DSCL.
 The key point is that via the key-value interface, any data store can serve as a cache or secondary repository for one of the other data stores functioning as the main data store.
 The user would make appropriate method calls via the key-value interface to maintain the contents of a data store functioning as a cache or secondary repository.
-The next section explores caching in more detail.